-One of the core value propositions of the TNC approach is that a hardware protected root-of-trust within devices or platforms can help establish the self-integrity of the platform, and to communicate platform proof-of-identity and platform integrity information as part of an authentication event to an authentication server.
+One of the core value propositions of the TNC approach is that a hardware protected root-of-trust within devices or platforms can help establish the self-integrity of the platform, and to communicate platform proof-of-identity (Platform Credential Authentication) and platform integrity information (Integrity Check Handshake) as part of an authentication event to an authentication server (PDP or Verifier).
 Trust in a platform is built bottom-up, starting at the base with Trusted Platform Module (TPM) hardware bound to the platform's motherboard.

-An important concept that distinguishes the TCG approach to platform-authentication is the notion of a trusted platform containing a TPM that features protected capabilities, integrity measurement and storage, integrity reporting and attestations.
+An important concept that distinguishes the TCG approach to Platform-Authentication is the notion of a trusted platform containing a TPM that features protected capabilities, integrity measurement and storage, integrity reporting and attestations.
 All four properties or functions are core to trusted computing.
 These features are as follows:

 - 1. Protected Capabilities: Protected capabilities are a set of commands with exclusive permission to access Shielded Locations.
-Shielded locations are places (memory, register, etc.) where it is safe to operate on sensitive data.
-The TPM implements protected capabilities and shielded-locations.
-Among others, it is used to protect and report integrity measurements that are stored inside the TPM's Platform Configuration Registers (PCR).
+Shielded locations are places (memory, register, etc.) where it is safe (e.g. malware code running on the CPU) to operate on sensitive data.
+The TPM implements protected capabilities and shielded locations.
+Among others, it is used to protect and report aggregations of integrity measurements that are stored inside the TPM's Platform Configuration Registers (PCR).
 The TPM also stores cryptographic keys used to authenticate reported measurements.
-Depending on the implementation, TPM protected capabilities can include additional security functionality, such as cryptographic key management, random number generation, sealing data to system state, monotonic counters and others. - 2.
+Depending on the platform and its implementation, TPM protected capabilities can include additional security functionality such as cryptographic key management, random number generation, sealing data to system state, and monotonic counters. - 2.
 Integrity Measurement and Storage: Integrity measurement is the process of obtaining metrics of platform characteristics that affect the integrity (trustworthiness) of a platform; storing those metrics; and putting digests of those metrics in PCRs.
 An intermediate step between integrity measurement and integrity reporting is integrity storage.
 Integrity storage stores integrity metrics in a log and stores a digest of those metrics in PCRs. - 3.
-Integrity Reporting: Integrity reporting is the process of attesting to the contents of integrity storage (i.e. PCRs), protected using private keys held in shielded locations in the TPM.
-The philosophy of integrity measurement, storage and reporting is that a platform may be permitted to enter any state possible including undesirable or insecure states, but that it may not be permitted to lie about states that is was or was not in.
-The TPM contains a number of Roots of Trust (RT), in the form of TPM-bound keys that are non-transitory, non-migrateable and inaccessible by processes outside the TPM. - 4.
+Integrity Reporting: Integrity reporting is the process of attesting to the contents of integrity storage (i.e. stored measurement log).
+The report is signed using the private key held (e.g. AIK-certificate) located in shielded locations in the TPM.
+Integrity measurement is a trusted function which "measures" (e.g. computes hash) of components of the platform that are measurable (e.g. software, configurations etc.).
+The result is placed into an integrity measurement log.
+A digest of the measurements is then added to a PCRs in the TPM so any tampering with the log can be detected.
+Reporting involves sending portions of the integrity measurement log to other parties (eg. Verifier) along with a signed set of PCRs which the other party can use to validate the logs contents prior to making trust decisions. - 4.
 Attestations: Attestation is the process of vouching for the accuracy of information, such that a relying party can use the attestation to decide whether it trusts the remote platform.
 A platform can attest to its description of platform characteristics that affect the integrity (trustworthiness) of a platform.
 Obviously, all forms of attestation require reliable evidence of the attesting entity.

-In addition to the fundamental features of Trusted Platforms that are mentioned above, in the context of platform-authentication (see TCG Infrastructure Architecture specifications [2]), there are additional benefits that the trusted platform approach can provide:
+In addition to the fundamental features of Trusted Platforms that are mentioned above, in the context of Platform-Authentication (see TCG Infrastructure Architecture specifications [2]), there are additional benefits that the TCG approach can provide: